-Reimbursement is available for PT, OT, or ST prescribed on the student's IEP when delivered as cotreatment.
+Reimbursement is available for OT, PT, or ST prescribed on the student's IEP when delivered as cotreatment.
 Providers should document in the session notes the reason for co-treatment.
-Multi-disciplinary team evaluations performed collaboratively with any combination of OT, PT, ST, and Psychology are billable by each provider when performed during overlapping time periods.

-Co-treatment is defined as two different therapy disciplines performing therapy on the same client at the same time by a licensed therapist as defined in this handbook for each therapy discipline, and rendered in accordance with the Executive Council of Physical Therapy and Occupational Therapy Examiners and Texas Department of Licensing and Regulation.
+Co-treatment is defined as two different therapy disciplines performing therapy on the same client at the same time by a licensed therapist as defined in this handbook for each therapy discipline, and rendered in accordance with the Executive Council of Physical Therapy and Occupational Therapy Examiners (ECPTOTE) and Texas Department of Licensing and Regulation (TDLR).